To navigate the graph on the desktop:

 Navigating with Fly Out and Center To

-Click the Fly Out icon to display all the graph data centered in your browser window.
+Right-click and select Fly Out, or click the Fly Out toolbar icon to display all the graph data centered in your browser window.
 This is equivalent to clicking the Reset circle in the GUI navigation controls.

-Click the Center To icon to zoom in to a view of the data centered on a selected node or nodes.
+Right-click and select Center To, or click the Center To toolbar icon to zoom in to a view of the data centered on a selected node or nodes.

 Navigating using a keyword search

-You can use full-text keyword search on properties of nodes in the graph to locate and center the graph on an individual node.
+You can use full-text keyword search on properties of nodes in the graph to select and center the graph on one or more nodes.

 To locate a node using a keyword search: